Dualego00/Dualego00.github.io/_pages/about.md

 2. I am committed to forming my own line of research through a long-term research career, ultimately possessing the capabilities of an independent researcher, while also being able to adapt to industrial research collaborations.
    > GPUs, cooperation, funding, paper reading, paper writing, rebuttal, project management etc.
 3. I hope my research is conducive to the improvement of actual productivity, or genuinely provides it with new perspectives and new solutions.
-   > Rooting in real-world industrial contexts is essential to serve this goal，echoing 'The Bitter Lesson'.
+   > Rooting in real-world industrial contexts is essential to serve this goal, echoing 'The Bitter Lesson'.

 My research philosophy is: In the latent processes of machines, mathematics remains the sole verifiable ground truth.
 Research should embrace a machine-centric paradigm rather than forcefully aligning models with human semantics.